clccmh/MyBible/README.md

-# WikiTest
+# MyBible
-Just a Repo for me to play with the github wiki pages
+##A work in progress containing references of things I need to know
+*Go look at the wiki*